cilium/cilium/Documentation/install/upgrade.rst

 New Default Values
 ~~~~~~~~~~~~~~~~~~

- * The connection-tracking garbage collector intervals is now 12 hours when
+ * The connection-tracking garbage collector interval is now dynamic.
+It will
-   using LRU maps (newer kernels) and 15 minutes an all older kernels.
-The
+   automatically  adjust based n on the percentage of the connection tracking
+   table that has been cleared in the last run.
+The interval will vary between
+   10 seconds and 30 minutes or 12 hours for LRU based maps.
+This should
+   automatically optimize CPU consumption as much as possible while keeping the
+   connection tracking table utilization below 25%.
+If needed, the interval can
-   interval can be overwritten with the option ``--conntrack-gc-interval``.
+   be set to a static interval with the option ``--conntrack-gc-interval``.
+If
-   If connectivity between pods is faulty and ``cilium monitor --type drop``
+   connectivity fails and ``cilium monitor --type drop`` shows ``xx drop (CT:
-   shows ``xx drop (CT: Map insertion failed)`` it is recommended to set
+   Map insertion failed)``, then it is likely that the connection tracking
+   table is filling up and the automatic adjustment of the garbage collector
-   ``--conntrack-gc-interval`` to an interval lower than the default.
+   interval is insufficient.
+Set ``--conntrack-gc-interval`` to an interval
-   Alternatively, the value for ``bpf-ct-global-any-max`` and
+   lower than the default.
+Alternatively, the value for
-   ``bpf-ct-global-tcp-max`` should be increased.
-Setting both of these options
+   ``bpf-ct-global-any-max`` and ``bpf-ct-global-tcp-max`` can be increased.
-   will be a trade-off of CPU for ``conntrack-gc-interval``, and for
+   Setting both of these options will be a trade-off of CPU for
+   ``conntrack-gc-interval``, and for ``bpf-ct-global-any-max`` and
-   ``bpf-ct-global-any-max`` and ``bpf-ct-global-tcp-max`` the amount of memory
+   ``bpf-ct-global-tcp-max`` the amount of memory consumed.
-   consumed.

 .. _1.5_new_options: